tobydriscoll/fd-spectral-notes/_sources/tpbvp/bc.md

 A
 ```

+This is not so different from Option 1 above, except that we get to use centered formulas everywhere.
+It would be easy to solve the linear system for all the values, including the fictitious ones, but we will go through the linear algebra of removing them, since it's a recurring practice in computing.

+## Schur complement

-Now we do a trick known as the **Schur complement**.
-Suppose the system is partitioned into blocks:
+Suppose the system is partitioned into logical blocks (they need not be contiguous in the matrices):

 $$
 \begin{bmatrix}
   \bfA_{11} & \bfA_{12} \\ \bfA_{21} & \bfA_{22}
 \end{bmatrix}
 \begin{bmatrix}
-  \bfu_1 & \bfu_2
+  \bfu_1 \\ \bfu_2
 \end{bmatrix}
 =
 \begin{bmatrix}
-  \bfv_1 & \bfv_2
+  \bfv_1 \\ \bfv_2
 \end{bmatrix}.
 $$

-Here, the groups represent normal/fictitious unknowns.
-(The blocks need not be contiguous within the matrix.)
-Then
+Here, the groups represent actual/fictitious function values.
+Note that

 $$
 \bfu_2 = \mathbf{A}_{22}^{-1} (\bfv_2 - \bfA_{21}\bfu_1),